 Anecdote: one major telephone company (telco) had outsourced development to a large supplier - black box style.
 When the telco needed change made to system that would save the company millions of dollars per day when implemented their supplier demonstrated a complete lack of alignment by offering a fast turnaround of the change; 10 months.
 This complete disconnection between ROI opportunity and development is what the Scrum Team is designed to avoid.

 Because the Development Team is small, cross-functional, and stable, many of the common problems that come in product development can be avoided.
-This creates the opportunity for the team to become autonomous and self-organising as well as aligned with the product.
-Self-organisation occurs with local interaction, the Scrum Team creates context for these local interactions helping to align the goals of the team with the direction of the product.
+This creates the opportunity for the team to become autonomous and self-organizing as well as aligned with the product.
+Self-organization occurs with local interaction, the Scrum Team creates context for these local interactions helping to align the goals of the team with the direction of the product.

 The Scrum Team creates a structure that supports alignment for the team around the product direction and goals.
 Teams have a purpose and without the explicit link to the product direction via the Scrum Team the the purpose of the team can become fractured, this may be where functional subgroups have their own purpose.
 The climate for product development can also be established via the Scrum Team.
 Whether a product needs to be highly secure, or delivered very quickly, or extremely robust is established via the desired market for the product and connecting the Development Team with the Product Owner allows for the appropriate climate to foster.